seanfisk/combootcha/SETUP.md

 <img src="screenshots/trackpad-settings/more-gestures.png" alt="Trackpad More Gestures" width="400" />

+#### Restore sessions within apps

+It is possible for macOS apps to restore their previous sessions on startup.
+This has long been possible for apps like Firefox regardless of macOS settings.
+However, macOS now has a global setting for this behavior, and some apps respect it, including iTerm2.

+iTerm2 session restoration has these requirements:

+- In System Settings, *Desktop & Dock* > *Close windows when quitting an application* must be disabled.
+Do this manually.
+- In iTerm2 settings, *Startup* > *Window restoration policy* must be set to *Use System Window Restoration Setting*.
+Combootcha will set this automatically via macOS user defaults.

+See [this AskDifferent answer](https://apple.stackexchange.com/a/349603) for more information.

 #### Xcode / Command Line Tools

 Next, install either Xcode or Command Line Tools.
 For Homebrew, Python, Ruby, and normal C++ compiles, we can get along with just the Command Line Tools.
 However, to compile Mac applications using Qt, we need the full Xcode installation.